Simply Business homepage

 LEGAL

-Terms & ConditionsPrivacy PolicyDo Not Sell My Personal InformationResponsible Disclosure Policy
+Terms & ConditionsPrivacy PolicyPrivacy Notice for CA ResidentsResponsible Disclosure PolicyDo Not Sell or Share My Personal Information (CA Residents)

 *Harborway Insurance policies are underwritten by Spinnaker Insurance Company and reinsured by Munich Re, an A+ (Superior) rated insurance carrier by AM Best.
 Harborway Insurance is a brand name of Harborway Insurance Agency, LLC, a licensed insurance producer in all 50 states and the District of Columbia.
 California license #6004217.

-© Copyright 2023 Simply Business.
+© Copyright 2024 Simply Business.
 All Rights Reserved.
 Simply Business, LLC is a licensed insurance producer in all U.S. States and the District of Columbia.
 Simply Business has its registered office at Simply Business, 1 Beacon Street, 15th Floor, Boston, MA, 02108.
-In the state of California, we operate under the name Simply Business Insurance Agency, Inc., License #0M20593.
-In the state of New York we operate under the name Simply Business Insurance Agency.
-In the state of Texas we operate under the name, U.S. Simply Business, Inc. For more information, please refer to our Privacy Policy and Terms & Conditions.
+In California, we operate under the name Simply Business Insurance Agency, LLC, License #0M20593.
+In Colorado, we operate under the name Simply Business, LLC DBA Simply Business Insurance Agency.
+In New York, we operate under the name Simply Business Insurance Agency.
+In Pennsylvania, we operate under the name Simply Business Insurance Agency, LLC.
+In Texas, we operate under the name, U.S. Simply Business, LLC.
+For more information, please refer to our Privacy Policy and Terms & Conditions.